21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Glutinous Rice Balls

-This dish, whose name translates to “soup balls,” is commonly served at family gatherings to symbolize harmony and unity.
+This traditional Cantonese meal, whose name translates to “soup balls,” is commonly served at family gatherings to symbolize harmony and unity.
 These chewy dumplings can be filled with black sesame paste or chopped peanuts, two ingredients that are common in many Chinese New Year dishes.

 Arriving in time for this dessert, whose name sounds like tyun4 jyun4 (團圓), meaning “to be reunited,” is essential even if you miss out on other parts of the traditional large family meal.
 When it comes to tong1 jyun2, most households have one aunt or grandmother who is the go-to expert.